Skip to content

 Warning

-Amplitude is in active development, so the installation process here may be outdated.
-If you are facing issues, we encourage you to join our Discord server and ask for support.
+If you are facing issues during installation, we encourage you to join our Discord server and ask for support.

-To build Amplitude from sources, you will need to first install some dependencies:
+To build Amplitude from sources, you first need to install some dependencies:

 Once you have installed dependencies you can clone the repository from GitHub using git as follows: